v8/v8.dev/src/features/simd.md

 ### Enabling experimental SIMD support in Chrome

-WebAssembly SIMD support is prototyped behind a flag in chrome, to try out the SIMD support on the browser, pass `--enable-features=WebAssemblySimd`, or toggle the WebAssemblySimd flag in `chrome://flags`.
+WebAssembly SIMD support is prototyped behind a flag in Chrome, to try out the SIMD support on the browser, pass `--enable-features=WebAssemblySimd`, or toggle the "WebAssembly SIMD support" flag in `chrome://flags`.
 This work is bleeding edge, and continuously being worked on.
 To minimize the chances of breakage, please use the latest version of the toolchain as detailed below, and a recent Chrome Canary.
 If something doesn’t look right, please [file a bug](https://crbug.com/v8).

 ### Building C / C++ to target SIMD